Magnesium Oil Benefits & How to Use It

 Why Are We Lacking Magnesium?

-How to make your own magnesium oil to improve sleep and reduce stressMagnesium deficiency is widespread because many of us have lifestyle factors that actively deplete our magnesium levels such as lack of sleep, excess stress, or alcohol/caffeine/sugar consumption.
-On top of that, many natural sources of magnesium are becoming depleted.
-Our soil contains less magnesium due to over-farming and high pesticide use.
+Magnesium deficiency is widespread because many of us have lifestyle factors that actively deplete our magnesium levels.
+These include lack of sleep, excess stress, or alcohol/caffeine/sugar consumption.
+On top of that, many natural magnesium sources are depleted.
+Our soil has less magnesium due to over-farming and high pesticide use.
 Water filtration systems also remove much of the naturally occurring magnesium in water.

-The ocean is still a wonderful source of magnesium and trace minerals, but for those of us who don’t have daily access to a beach, transdermal magnesium oil can be the easiest and most effective way to increase magnesium levels.
+The ocean is still a wonderful source of pure magnesium and trace minerals, but we don’t all have daily access to a beach.
+Transdermal magnesium oil is an easy and effective way to increase magnesium levels.

-Magnesium Oil Benefits
+Benefits of Magnesium Oil

-As I mentioned, magnesium is a very important mineral for the body.
-There are thousands of studies that involve magnesium therapy in some form.
-These studies evaluate magnesium’s affect on everything from skin health to diabetes and hypertension.
+Thousands of studies involve magnesium therapy in some form.
+These studies evaluate this essential mineral’s effect on everything from skin health to diabetes and hypertension.

-The easiest way I’ve found to increase my levels is transdermally or through the skin with this magnesium oil.
+One easy way I’ve found to increase my levels is transdermally (or through the skin) with this magnesium oil.
 Just spray it on after a shower or a bath, let it soak in, and you’re done!
-It’s quick, easy, and bypasses the digestive system for best absorption.
+It’s quick, and easy, and bypasses the digestive system for absorption.

-Here’s a list of the many benefits of having healthy levels of magnesium, and why I make magnesium oil a regular part of my routine:
+Here’s why I make magnesium oil a regular part of my routine:

 1. Improved Magnesium Levels

-Obviously, the goal of magnesium oil use is to increase the body’s magnesium levels.
-A 2010 British study conducted by the Herbal Research Centre showed a 25%+ increase in cellular magnesium levels in participants who used transdermal magnesium therapy for 12 weeks.
-Transdermal magnesium therapy includes magnesium soaks and magnesium spray.
-I personally consider this a basic form of nutritional insurance since it is so difficult to get magnesium from food and water.
+Obviously, the goal of using magnesium oil is to boost our magnesium levels.
+A 2010 study by the Herbal Research Centre showed over a 25 percent increase in cellular magnesium levels.
+Study participants used magnesium on their skin for 12 weeks.
+Transdermal magnesium therapy includes magnesium soaks (like foot soaks) and magnesium spray.

 2. Smoother Skin

-I also really like using magnesium oil for healthier skin along with dry brushing.
-I dry brush in the mornings and use magnesium spray at night and this helps my skin stay smooth and breakout free.
-(People with sensitive skin should start with diluted magnesium oil and work up as their skin allows).
+I like using magnesium oil for healthier skin along with dry brushing.
+I dry brush in the mornings and often use magnesium spray.
+This routine helps my skin stay smooth and breakout-free.
+People with sensitive skin should start with diluted magnesium oil and work up as their skin allows.

 3. Less Muscle Soreness

-Many athletes swear by magnesium for post-workout recovery.
-Even those of us who aren’t high-level athletes can benefit from using magnesium after workouts.
-Studies indicate that magnesium spray may help reduce muscle cramping and replenish magnesium levels lost through sweat.
+Many athletes swear by magnesium for post-workout recovery and sore muscles.
+Even those who aren’t high-level athletes can benefit from using magnesium after workouts.
+Studies indicate magnesium spray may help reduce muscle soreness and replenish magnesium levels lost through sweat.
+I’ve also found it’s great for leg cramps and muscle cramps that can keep kids (and adults!) awake at night.

 4. Fewer Headaches and Migraines